AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/What-Is-OCS.md

 ![Data Collection Methods](images/data-collection.png)

 ## Easy data import

-**QUESTION: We do need to explain some terms that might not be familiar to those new to the cloud and OCS: ingress, elastic, shape come to mind.
-There are others…**

 OCS provides a variety of methods to ingress and organize (or shape) your data.
 You can ingress data from an asset, an external application, or from PI Server directly to OCS, by using any or all of the following methods: